 Which Research Report: Primary or Secondary? | MarketResearch.com

 My name is Rob Kaminsky.
-As a Research Specialist at MarketResearch.com, I spend my days (and nights) helping clients find the best market research reports for their business needs.
+As a Research Specialist at MarketResearch.com, I spend my days (and nights) helping clients find the best marketing research report for their business needs.
 Clients frequently find multiple reports that seem relevant to their current needs, but are often uncertain which would be the best fit.
 Choosing the right reports often comes down to the appropriate combination of primary research and secondary research that answers questions they want answered.

 For example, a large financial institution investing in a medical device company and a medical device company looking to expand their market may be looking at the same field, but what they need is entirely different.

-A large factor in determining the appropriate report is the way in which the information is gathered.
+A large factor in determining the appropriate marketing research report is the way in which the information is gathered.
 An analyst writing a report will always use a mixture of primary and secondary research to provide accurate information and conclusions, so the issue is really how much of each would be better.

 - Primary research is information gathered through surveys, interviews and other direct contact with industry experts and participants.
 So, if the analyst has contacted the CEO of several top medical device manufacturers to get their opinion on where the market for their products is heading, that would be primary research.